Toronto · Finance & Risk

 Tangerine

-Handled client accounts and fraud / risk controls — where I first learned how much banking runs on trust.
+Handled client accounts and fraud and risk controls, where I first learned how much banking runs on trust.

 Customer Service